mattermost/docs/source/onboard/sso-saml-keycloak.rst

 It's also recommended to post an announcement about how the migration will work for users.

 You may also configure SAML for Keycloak by editing ``config.json``.
-Before starting the Mattermost server, edit ``config.json`` to enable SAML based on `SAML configuration settings </configure/configuration-settings.html#saml>`__.
+Before starting the Mattermost server, edit ``config.json`` to enable SAML based on :ref:`SAML configuration settings <configure/configuration-settings:saml>`.
 You must restart the Mattermost server for the changes to take effect.

 .. include:: sso-saml-ldapsync.rst
     :start-after: :nosearch: